-Grifols USA, LLC and its subsidiaries ("Grifols") undertake to protect the privacy of its customers and users accessing this website which home page is located at www.grifolsplasma.com (the "Website").
-The contents of the Website are owned, operated, licensed or controlled by Grifols.
-Any data collected by use or viewing of this website will be stored and maintained solely by Grifols and used exclusively for the below reasons.
+Grifols USA, LLC and its affiliates under common ownership and control (collectively, "Grifols") undertake to protect the privacy of its customers and users accessing this website which home page is located at www.grifolsplasma.com (the "Website").
+The contents are owned, operated, licensed or controlled by Grifols.
+Any data collected by use or viewing of this Web site will be stored and maintained solely by Grifols and used exclusively for the below reasons.
 Grifols will seek user consent before using any collected data in any way outside of the below categories.

 The user can browse and use the Website without having to provide any detailed personal data.
 The only personal data that Grifols will have access to is the information that users provide voluntarily through the forms provided, by contacting Grifols by e-mail or through any other way facilitated on the Website.
 If the Website collects personal data through cookies, the user will be adequately informed through Cookies Policy as well as by the means as the legislation requires.